Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - Zoom out a bit and you should see two markers now.
 Before, they were all on top of each other.
 - Drag the markers around and note that the Lat and Lon in the POI list change as you drag.
 If you reposition a POI here, you MUST click Save for that POI, otherwise the change will be lost.
 - Remember however if you moved the marker of another POI that had a Relative location set, that overrules the Lat/Lon and it will not have changed in the ARpoise app!
+- **Relative altitude:** This only works if you are using absolute location as well, otherwise it is overruled by the y value in Relative location.
+Zero is at wherever your smartphone is - usually at your eye level!
+Plus values are above and minus values are below eye level.

 #### Exercise: Change other properties:
 - **Scaling factor:** try 0.5 and then try 2.